MarisaMiller/nifa-crown-rust/raw_data/README.md

 Also included are a list of samples names and the job submission script for QC and mapping of this data.

+Subsequently, all of the renamed raw data was uploaded to s3 (see the s3.sh script) and removed from MSI primary storage, and can be accessed at the following link: https://s3.msi.umn.edu/nifa_crown_rust/raw_data.tar.gz

 | Sample Code | Isolate ID |
 |:-----------:|:----------:|
 | 1	| 15ND19-2 |